 Office of the Executive Vice Provost, in conjunction with the University Committee on Appointments, Promotion and Tenure, hosts a number of workshops for faculty each academic year to provide transparency and guidance on the tenure process.

 A compilation of tools and guidance on best practices that several schools and campus units have made available for faculty mentors, faculty mentees, department chairs, and faculty who mentor students to help facilitate and enhance mentoring relationships.

-In 2007-2008, USC embarked on a six year partnership with the Andrew W. Mellon Foundation to build on the successes already achieved with the goal of integrating mentoring throughout this large and complex research university.
-This effort is founded on three insights: First, mentoring will thrive only if it becomes part of the culture.
+From 2008 to 2015, USC partnered with the Andrew W. Mellon Foundation to build on its previous achievements in integrating mentoring practices throughout the large and complex research university.
+This effort was founded on three insights: First, mentoring will thrive only if it becomes part of the culture.
 Second, the faculty is the key constituency in securing long-term change in the university.
-Third, mentoring will thrive as faculty increasingly understand that it is the key tool for academic success.
+Third, mentoring will thrive as faculty increasingly understand that it is a key tool for academic success.